-Private scholarships and grants are received by the University for student assistance which are administered according to criteria and guidelines specified by each donor.
+Private scholarships and grants are received at the University on behalf of a student.
+They are administered according to criteria and guidelines specified by each donor or entity.
+Our sole responsibility is to administer, a distribute each award according to those guidelines.